 This time of year seems to just bring on the stress doesn’t it?
 I am not sure if it is back to school time, the weather changing, the upcoming holiday hustle or just that we all are taking on more and more than ever before.
 I can tell you that this time of year is busy for us at All in the Balance.
-Lots of people wanting to stay ahead of the destructive stress so lots of Stop, Breathe and Let Go is being crafted.

 The thing is if we are stressed then we are taxing our immune system and this can lead to numerous illnesses including heart disease, cancer and suicide.
 I think some stress is unavoidable and I really do believe that we all have stress no matter how hard we try to keep it out of our daily life.
 Life is crazy and things happen.
 The stress response is the body’s way of dealing with a perceived threat.
 The problem starts when the threat never leaves.
 And this is the kind of stress that modern society is attempting to deal with.
 I think how we handle stress is where we need to focus our energies.